Aimcomlt/ai-powered-metaverse-platform/README.md

 npx hardhat compile
 ```

+The Metaverse Contract Suite is available under [`contracts/contracts/metaverse`](contracts/contracts/metaverse).
+It is organized into modules for core, governance, registry, tokens, and validation.
+Refer to its [README](contracts/contracts/metaverse/README.md) for detailed usage and compilation instructions.

 ### Deployment

 Configure the following environment variables when deploying to define the blockchain connection used by the front-end provider: